Maayavi: Release and reception

 The Hindu wrote how the idea of an actress being kidnapped was present in the film Vaaname Ellai.
-Behindwoods noted that "Surya has given a superb performance.
-Jyothika is cute but does her bit of overacting".
-BizHat wrote "The downside of the film lies in the second half when the action shifts to a room with three characters only.
-A more innovative way could have made the film more interesting and racy."
 Chennai Online gave a negative review citing "It's meant to be a total comic entertainer, but the comedy being mostly juvenile, it starts grating on your nerves after a time."
 Visual Dasan of Kalki wrote a rusted screenplay doesn't need a grand plot.
 The first requirement is interesting and non-boring incidents.
 Mayavi is a colorful example of this.
 Sify wrote "Mayaavi is a jolly fun ride in the first half for its cute concept and silly slapstick comedy.
 The storyline has been explored earlier by Hollywood directors and later by Ramgopal Varma with Mast and recently in a Malayalam film Immini Nalloral.
 But the second half lags with too many unwanted sentiments and offers little in the way of surprise in the climax".
 Deccan Herald wrote "Bala, who has produced this film and let his protege weird the megaphone, is behind almost all the scenes and sees to it that the film moves at a good pace.
 Only in the second half he seems to have taken rest and the film drags a bit.
 Nothing much to write about the songs but the camerawork is noteworthy.
 In short, Mayaavi is an entertainer".
-The film was dubbed in Telugu as Kidnap (2006).